oeg-upm/declarative-functions/README.md

-# declarative-functions
-Definition of declarative functions following the Function Ontology
+# Definitions of declarative transformation functions using the Functions Ontology

+We follow the Function Ontology to define transformation functions that are using in the rml mappings for improving the data quality of a Knowledge Graph Creation process.

+The repository is opened for contributions

+## Contact

+David Chaves-Fraga (dchaves@fi.upm.es)